Go back to normal view

 The congregation has no major property issues in any of its buildings but, with such a large estate, maintenance and improvement is always a challenge.
 The Board has accepted this and in the last two years has increased the allocation to property maintenance and to the property reserve.
 Hall letting is managed by our voluntary Halls Administrator.
 The Congregational Board sets letting rates.
 Our own organisations make donations.

 The Sanctuary is a large, light, modernised, traditional building with fixed pews and several spectacular stained glass windows.
 It was refurbished in 2010 after we received an unexpected large legacy.
 This enabled us to include modern lighting and a better audio-visual system.
-Currently, we are extending Wi‑Fi into the sanctuary which will permit us to stream services if it is decided to do so.
+Currently, we are extending Wi‑Fi into the sanctuary which will permit us to stream services.
 In the refurbishment project and in the earlier Centenary Halls project we were mindful that the church is more than its buildings, however good they are, and so made donations to outside projects to further the church’s work at home and abroad.

 Our halls fall into three groups: